EFavDB/efavdb.github.io-src/content/articles/methods/intro-rl-by-example.md

 *Note on terminology*:
 Policy *evaluation* uses the Bellman expectation equation to solve for the value function given a policy $\pi$ and environment dynamics $p(s’, r | s, a)$.
 This is different from policy iteration and value iteration, which are concerned with finding an optimal policy.

 We can solve the Bellman equation for the value function as an alternative to the sampling we did earlier for the student toy example.
-Since the problem has a small number of states actions, and we have full knowledge of the environment, an exact solution is feasible by directly solving the system of linear equations or iteratively using dynamic programming.
+Since the problem has a small number of states and actions, and we have full knowledge of the environment, an exact solution is feasible by directly solving the system of linear equations or iteratively using dynamic programming.
 Here is the solution to (\ref{state-value-bellman}) for $v$ under a random policy in the student example (compare to the sample means in the histogram of returns):

 ![student MDP value function random policy]({static}/images/student_mdp_values_random_policy.png)